hmchen47/DataScience/AppliedDS-UMich/3-AML/asgn04.md

         $$X \perp \!\!\! \perp R_{y}|(R_{x},Z)$$

-        The observed portion of $X$ should be independent on the missingness status of $Y$, conditional on every value of $Z$.
+        The observed portion of $X$ should be independent on the missingness status of $Y$, $R_y$, conditional on every value of $Z$.
 Failure to satisfy this condition indicates that the problem belongs to the MNAR category.

+    + These tests are necessary for variable-based MAR which is a slight variation of event-based MAR.
     + When data falls into MNAR category techniques are available for consistently estimating parameters when certain conditions hold in the model.
     + E.g., if $Y$ explains the reason for missingness in $X$ and $Y$ itself has missing values, the joint probability distribution of $X$ and $Y$ can still be estimated if the missingness of $Y$ is random.
 The estimand in this case will be: